 N E W S

-We are now working on ‘Cane Warriors’, a dance interpretation of Guardian Prize winning author Alex Wheatle’s novel.
+We are currently working on ‘Cane Warriors’, a dance musical interpretation of Guardian Prize winning author Alex Wheatle’s novel.
 'Cane Warriors' tells the story of Tacky’s Rebellion, a slave uprising that took place in Jamaica in 1760.
 For more information go to

 www.stateofemergencyltd.com/cane-warriors